Karaborg/My-Scaffold-Notes/README.md

 # Welcome
-This is me taking notes on GitHub while learning `Scaffold`.
+This is me taking notes on GitHub while learning `Skaffold`.
 I will probably be going to need this document when I forget how it works.
 If you find something useful, be my guest.
 I will try to update this whenever I study.

 ## Intro
-- **Scaffold** is an open source project from Google
+- **Skaffold** is an open source project from Google
 - It's a command line tool for **continuous development** of applications that can run on ***Kubernetes***
 - Skaffold will handle:
   - **Building**, for example with Docker build